"the mountain and the sea are excellent schoolmasters, and teach some of us more than we can ever learn from books." -john lubbock

 Tufted Puffin Survey - Formerly common in Washington along the outer coast and in the Strait of Juan de Fuca and San Juan Islands, Tufted Puffins have suffered the reduction and disappearance of many breeding colonies in the state, accompanied by a dramatic population decline.
 The Washington Fish and Wildlife Commission listed the tufted puffin as endangered in 2015.

-When weather and conditions allow, students will observe and survey tufted puffins on Smith Island through continuous and instantanous count methods at set stations.
-Guardians will also observe and record the puffin's cliff-top burrows.
-Smith Island is one of the last remaining breeding colonies in the Salish Sea.
+When weather and conditions allow, students will observe and survey tufted puffins on Smith Island through continuous and instantaneous count methods at set stations.
+Guardians will also observe the puffin's cliff-top burrows and notate any prey in bill with photo evidence.
+If you have photos of tufted puffins with prey in bill, please email us a photo with your watermark/name to research@thesalishseaschool.org.

 What are forage fish?
 Forage fish are small, schooling species that eat microscopic plants and animals that are then consumed by bigger fish, seabirds, and marine mammals.
-Examples include sand lance, smelt, and herring.
+Examples include surf smelt, sand lance, and herring.

 TUFTED PUFFIN POPULATION DECLINE